TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtEmconf.rst

          - **excludeFromUpdates**

-           This state makes it impossible to update the extension through the Extension Manager (neither by the Update mechanism, nor by uploading a newer version to the installation).
-This is very useful if you made local changes to an extension for a specific installation and don't want any admin to overwrite them.
+           This state makes it impossible to update the extension through the Extension Manager (neither by the update mechanism, nor by uploading a newer version to the installation).
+This is very useful if you made local changes to an extension for a specific installation and do not want any administrator to overwrite them.

  - :Key:
          clearCacheOnLoad
    :Data type:
          boolean
    :Description:
-         If set, the EM will request all caches (incl.
-FE cache) to be cleared when this extension is loaded.
-If false (default), only system cache will be cleared.
+         If set, the extension manager will request all caches (incl. frontend cache) to be cleared when this extension is loaded.
+If false (default), only the system cache will be cleared.

  - :Key:
          author